 This article, "I Have This Old Gun: Terry Carbine," appeared originally in the July 2015 issue of American Rifleman.
 To subscribe to the magazine, visit the NRA membership page here and select American Rifleman as your member magazine.
-Photos courtesy of NASA.

 Undoubtedly, the Calisher & Terry is one of the more interesting and enigmatic of the Civil War-era breechloaders.
 Given the sobriquet “door-bolt gun” because of its unique, early bolt-action mechanism, during its brief life span (which probably extended no longer than 10 years between 1860 and 1870), in both rifle and carbine form, it saw use not only in its native Britain but throughout the world.